 If we ask forgiveness for our sins, God cleanses us from all unrighteousness because Jesus died in our place—not "because he's God," but because He is "just and the justifier of the one who has faith in Jesus" (Romans 3:26).
 He forgives because Christ has paid.
 We receive the immeasurable riches of His grace by faith in Christ alone and no other way.
 That's the gospel.
 When you hear that message and you believe it, you will turn from your sin and become a follower Jesus.

 Abby never came to know that message in the movie, and she does not know it in real life either.
-Abby Johnson is a Catholic, not a Christian.
-She's also not truly pro-life.
+Abby Johnson is a Catholic.
+In addition to not understanding the faith, she doesn't understand being pro-life.
 When legislation came up in Texas to abolish abortion and criminalize it as murder, Abby opposed it.
 "I do not support this bill because it is unconstitutional," she said.
 It's unconstitutional to criminalize murder?
 Abby went on to say, "I also do not support legislation that punishes women."
-This begs the question: If abortion is murder, who's responsible?
+Then who's responsible for abortion?

 Like the real-life Abby's worldview, Unplanned leaves a lot of questions unanswered: Is abortion murder or not?
 If it's murder, who's at fault?
 If it's not murder, why is it wrong?
 How can a woman who has had an abortion be relieved of her guilt?
 How can the father of an aborted baby be relieved of his guilt?
 If a woman is convinced having an abortion is wrong, but she still doesn't think she can keep her baby, what else can she do?
 (See preborn.org for more info.)